6 Diabetes Burnout Symptoms That Are Vital to Catch Now!

 Step 3: Rebuild Your Diabetes Routines

 Break them down.
 Simplify.
 Set alarms.
-Use tech like Diabetes UK’s support tools.
+Use tech: Diabetes UK’s support tools.

 Step 4: Outsource Your Thinking

-Use apps.
-Reminders.
-Calendars.
+Use apps, reminders, and calendars.
 Decision fatigue is real.
-Let tech carry some of the weight.
+Let tech carry some of the weight, so you allow those diabetes burnout symptoms even less leeway!

 Step 5: Do Something You Enjoy (Yes, Really)